 Take the opportunity to learn about yourself, your work, new approaches and perspectives, get feedback and take it on board.
 Blend your daily workload with a strong and positive attitude towards personal improvement.
 Connect with others who can challenge you and encourage improvement and let them do it.
 Professional development is not always a comfortable journey.
 Be courageous.

-And then do what you have probably always done, book yourself onto a well-regarded professional development program and immerse yourself in new knowledge.
+And then do what you have probably always done, book yourself onto a well-regarded personal and professional development program and immerse yourself in new knowledge.

 Adopt this approach and watch your career flourish.
 Be open to new ways of working, seek out a good mentor or coach and see every day as a new learning opportunity.
 That’s the basis of a damn good reputation.